Extremizer Stability of Higher-order Hardy-Rellich inequalities for Baouendi--Grushin vector fields: Introduction

 The second-order analogue of Hardy’s inequality is the Rellich inequality, which, in the Euclidean setting, dates back to \cite{rel}.
 This inequality plays a fundamental role in analytical frameworks requiring control over second derivatives, particularly in establishing regularity and a priori estimates for solutions of elliptic partial differential equations involving singular potentials or complex boundary behavior.
 A refinement that bridges first-order Hardy-type control with second-order norms is the Hardy--Rellich inequality, introduced in the Euclidean context in \cite{tz}.
 It is natural to explore such inequalities in the Grushin setting, where the underlying geometry introduces degeneracies absent in the classical case.
 Over recent decades, higher-order analogues of Hardy-type inequalities associated with the Baouendi--Grushin operator have been extensively investigated, beginning with the pioneering work of Kombe \cite{IK1} and followed by contributions such as \cite{KY, KY1, darca-2, GJR, sj}.
 In the present work, we extend these inequalities to general values of $p$, with a particular focus on the radial component of the operator.
 These results, presented in Theorem~\ref{high-hr} for the case $k = 2$ (Rellich inequality) and Theorem~\ref{Hardy--Rellich} for the Hardy–Rellich inequality, serve as key intermediate steps toward the main theorems of this paper.

 It is now a well-established technique that by applying induction on the Hardy, Hardy--Rellich, and Rellich inequalities, one can derive inequality results for higher-order derivatives.
-Several works in this direction, including \cite{Barbatis, Owen, hinz, vhn, prc-20, RSY, ysk, RS2, rsy}, provide a comprehensive account of the development of such inductively defined higher-order operators in various settings.
-In our case, we also employ this approach to obtain inequalities involving higher-order derivatives (see Theorem~\ref{high-hr}), and we further demonstrate that the corresponding constants are sharp.
+Several works in this direction, including \cite{Barbatis, Owen, hinz, vhn, prc-20, RSY, ysk, RS2, rsy,ex-2,ex-3,ex-4,ex-5,ex-6, h24, ht25, CF24}, provide a comprehensive account of the development of such inductively defined higher-order operators in various settings.
+More recently, the theory of Hardy and Hardy--Rellich inequalities has witnessed significant developments through the introduction of Bessel pairs and $p$-Bessel pairs, which provide a unified framework for deriving Hardy-type identities and sharp inequalities in a variety of geometric settings.
+These techniques have led to several new Hardy, Hardy--Rellich, and Hardy--Sobolev inequalities on Euclidean domains, Cartan--Hadamard manifolds, hyperbolic spaces, and related geometric structures; see, for instance, \cite{gh, du, fl, be, GJR, la, fly}.
+In our case, we employ the inductive approach to obtain inequalities involving higher-order derivatives (see Theorem~\ref{high-hr}), and we further demonstrate that the corresponding constants are sharp.
 Building on this framework, we proceed to investigate the stability of these inequalities.
 In the Euclidean setting, this line of inquiry traces back to the work of Sano \cite{sano-mia}.
 Extending this approach to the Grushin operator forms the basis of our next main result.
-First, for the function $u\in C_{0}^\infty(\m\setminus\{o\})$, $1<p<\infty$, $\beta\in\mathbb{R}$, and for a fixed real number $R>0$, and integer $k\geq2$, we define the following distance function
+Motivated by the approximate profile $\varrho^{-(Q-kp-\beta)/p}$, we introduce a distance function that measures the deviation of a function from the family of its scaled versions.
+This choice is consistent with the extremizer-based stability framework developed in the Euclidean setting and naturally extends it to the Grushin setting.
+Thus, for a function $u\in C_{0}^\infty(\mathbb{R}^{n+1}\setminus\{o\})$, $1<p<\infty$, $\beta\in\mathbb{R}$, a fixed real number $R>0$, and an integer $k\ge2$, we define the following distance function